MacBook Pro With Touch Bar: Three Months Later

 “With a slim bezel around its 15-inch screen and a thinner, lighter body, the top-end MacBook Pro packs a real visual punch.
 But if you miss the traditional HDMI and USB ports, consider the older 2015 model that Apple still sells.”

-However, there have been problems over the past few months in regards to both MacBook Pro units.
+However, there have been problems over the past few months in regard to both MacBook Pro units.
 On December 22, Consumer Reports unleashed an anti-Christmas gift for Apple.

 “Apple launched a new series of MacBook Pro laptops this fall, and Consumer Reports‘ labs have just finished evaluating them.
 The laptops did very well in measures of display quality and performance, but in terms of battery life, we found that the models varied dramatically from one trial to another.”

-The article added that tests revealed as little as 3.5 hours of battery life and, as a result, the new MacBook Pro series became the first not to receive recommended ratings from Consumer Reports.
+The article added that tests revealed as little as 3.5 hours of battery life, and as a result, the new MacBook Pro series became the first not to receive recommended ratings from Consumer Reports.
 However, after complaints from actual MacBook Pro owners who called foul play on the tests, the magazine claimed it had reversed its “ruling” and can now recommend the new MacBook Pros after Apple released a software fix.

 Still, there are many who think that both the 13-inch and the 15-inch MacBook Pros have sacrificed quality for portability.
 Many have even suggested that the 13-inch Pro should have been called the “MacBook Air with Touch Bar.”
-People are still upset about the lack of ports, the fact that 16GB RAM is the max the Pros can handle.
+People are still upset about the lack of ports and the fact that 16GB RAM is the max the Pros can handle.

 However, there is some good news for disappointed MacBook Pro with Touch Bar users.
 BGR reports that after the backlash, Tim Cook has promised that Apple won’t forget about its Pro users.

 “Tim Cook earlier today addressed growing concerns that Apple is no longer interested in catering to creative professionals.
-During a Q&A session at Apple’s annual shareholder meeting, Cook said that Apple remains committed to the Pro market and that the company has no plans to abandon that specific user demographic.
+During a Q&A session at Apple’s annual shareholder meeting, Cook said that Apple remains committed to the Pro market and that the company has no plans to abandon that specific user demographic,” according to BGR‘s Yoni Heisler.

 “You will see us do more in the pro area.
 The pro area is very important to us.
 The creative area is very important to us in particular,” Cook said in response to a question about the future of the MacBook Pro.